himanshudash132/AutoML-app/README.md

 ## Features

-- ** 📁 Data Upload**: Users can upload their datasets for classification analysis and model building.
+- **📁Data Upload**: Users can upload their datasets for classification analysis and model building.
-- ** 📊 Exploratory Data Analysis (Profiling)**: Automated generation of detailed data analysis reports using ydata-profiling.
+- **📊Exploratory Data Analysis (Profiling)**: Automated generation of detailed data analysis reports using ydata-profiling.
 - **🤖Machine Learning Modeling**: Streamlined model building process with PyCaret, including setup, model comparison, and saving the best model for classification tasks.
 - **Model Download**: Ability to download the trained machine learning model for later use.